rishiselvakumaran98/CS_Insiders/README.md

 - Upon login, users have new features and privileges such as ability to add new blogs, add likes and comments to existing blogs, and edit/view blogs that were created by them.

-- If user forgets their name or username used for the website they could view it under their "My Profile" button located at the dropdown menu, right before the logout button.
-The forget password feature will be updated for the website in the near future.
+- If user forgets their password, they could request for a link to create their new password by clicking on the "forget password" button.
+If user forgets their name or username used for the website they could view it under their "My Profile" button located at the dropdown menu, right before the logout button.

 # Main Blog features: